LordZed86/DeQueue/docs/notes/reflection_notes.md

 - jsdom is a headless DOM implementation that provides a real `localStorage`.
 Using it means the tests exercise the actual API rather than a mock that might behave differently.
 - The docblock is per-file, so only `storage.test.js` pays the jsdom startup cost.
 The algorithm and scoring tests continue running in fast Node mode.

+### Why does the popup route `GET_PAGE_META` through the background worker instead of messaging the content script directly?

+- Manifest V3 removed the ability for popups to message content scripts directly.
+In MV3, cross-context messaging must go through the background service worker.
+- This is an architectural constraint of the platform, not a design choice.
+The background worker is the required intermediary.
+- The key implementation detail: the `onMessage` listener must `return true` when calling `sendResponse` asynchronously.
+Without it, the message channel closes before the response arrives — a silent failure that's very hard to debug.

+### Why are `background.js` and `popup.js` not unit tested?

+- `background.js` is pure Chrome API wiring with no logic.
+Testing it means mocking `chrome.tabs.query` and asserting you called the mock — that's testing that you wrote the code you wrote, not that it's correct.
+Real bugs only surface in a running extension.
+- `popup.js` is DOM manipulation glue over modules that are already thoroughly tested.
+The value of a unit test here is low; the maintenance cost (tests break on every HTML change) is high.
+Meaningful coverage requires either browser automation or a component framework with stable test seams.
+- Both are covered by the planned integration/hallway tests.

+### Why does `content.js` guard the `chrome.runtime` listener?

+- Without the guard (`if (typeof chrome !== "undefined" && chrome.runtime?.onMessage)`), importing the module in Node/jsdom throws immediately — `chrome` doesn't exist outside a browser extension context.
+- Guarding it makes the module safely importable in tests.
+The listener only runs when a real extension runtime is present.
+- This is the same pattern used in any isomorphic code that needs to behave differently in server vs. browser environments.

+### Why export the content script's extractor functions?

+- The message listener is just an entry point — it calls `extractPageMeta()`, which calls individual extractors.
+The logic is in those functions.
+- Exporting them allows unit testing each extractor in isolation: set up a specific DOM state, call the function, assert the result.
+Without exports, the only way to test would be to simulate the full message passing flow.
+- It also makes the extraction logic reusable if we ever add an options page that wants to preview what would be scraped from the current page.

 ---

 ## Honest reflection prompts